ytmimi/Graphene-ObjectType-Generator/README.md

 ```

 ##### Writing to Files
-Obviously, printing out ObjectType definitions can only get you so far. `to_py_file` is a convenience function provided to write ObjectType definitions to files. `to_py_file` takes two positional arguments: the full path to a .py file and a list of ObjetType definitions.
-Lets reuse the dictionary example from above.
+Obviously, printing out ObjectType definitions can only get you so far. `to_py_file` is a convenient function provided to write ObjectType definitions to files. `to_py_file` takes two positional arguments: the full path to a `.py` file and a list of ObjetType definitions.
+Lets reuse the dictionary example from before.
 ```Python
 >>> import os
 >>> from objecttype_generator import from_dict